lightning/bolts/02-peer-protocol.md

   - if `channel_type` has `option_scid_alias` set:
     - MUST NOT use the real `short_channel_id` in BOLT 11 `r` fields.

-From the point of waiting for `funding_locked` onward, either node MAY send an `error` and fail the channel if it does not receive a required response from the other node after a reasonable timeout.
+From the point of waiting for `channel_ready` onward, either node MAY send an `error` and fail the channel if it does not receive a required response from the other node after a reasonable timeout.